QUOTES-Reactions to US air strikes in Syria, Iraq | Law-Order

 QUOTES-Reactions to US air strikes in Syria, Iraq

-Following are reactions by leaders and other officials to U.S. retaliatory strikes on Friday in Iraq and Syria, after a deadly attack in Jordan last weekend that killed three U.S. troops and injured some 40 others.
+Following are reactions by leaders and officials to U.S. retaliatory strikes on Friday in Iraq and Syria, after an attack in Jordan last weekend that killed three U.S. troops and injured some 40 others.
+DEMOCRATIC SENATOR JACK REED, CHAIRMAN OF THE SENATE ARMED SERVICES COMMITTEE "Iran's proxy forces in Syria and Iraq have been dealt a significant blow, and Iranian-linked militias around the Middle East should understand that they, too, will be held accountable.
+"I salute the brave U.S. military members who carried out today's strikes, and I support President Biden's robust action.

 "These military strikes are welcome, but come far too late for the three brave Americans who died and the nearly 50 wounded.
 Iran and its proxies have tried to kill American soldiers and sink our warships 165 times while the Biden administration congratulates itself for doing the bare minimum.
 Instead of giving the Ayatollah the bloody nose that he deserves, we continue to give him a slap on the wrist."
 YAHYA RASOOL, IRAQI MILITARY SPOKESMAN